buskari/buskari/README.md

 - 💪 A phrase that inspires me: "Fortis Fortuna Adiuvat" -->

-- 🔭 I’m currently working as Back End Developer at Mercado Lvire
+- 🔭 I’m currently working as Back End Developer at Mercado Livre
 - 🌱 I’m currently learning Java with Spring and Hibernate and many other techs
 - 📫 What I live for: to help others to improve themselves
 - 🆒 Things that I love: `[jiu jitsu, reading books, playing games]`